Here are our top five recommendations for 2014. Keep reading below the table for our in depth guide on choosing the right pillow.

 What To Look For In A Pillow If You Sleep On Your Side

-Take a step back and look at the shape of the body, which sections of the body do you usually lay on when you are asleep?
+Take a step back and look at the shape of the body, which sections of the body do you usually lay on when you are asleep in bed?
 When you are on your side, regardless of which direction you are facing, the hip and the shoulders are going to take most of the impact from the mattress, and the side of your skull next to your ear is going to support the weight of your head against the pillow.

 When you sleep on a pillow that is too thin, your head and neck are going to lay parallel, leaving a minute space against your neck and forcing those muscles to keep your neck upright and in line with your head.
 If the reverse is true and you sleep on a pillow that is too firm or too thickly padded, your entire head and neck is going to be forced upward which will un-align your spine from its natural positioning.
-That means that the best choice is going to be a medium to medium-soft pillow that gives enough resistance to your head to support the weight of your head with enough inflation to support your neck.
+That means that the best choice for your well-being and health is going to be a medium to medium-soft pillow that gives enough resistance to your head to support the weight of your head with enough inflation to support your neck.

 Try and analyze how much you move during the night when purchasing a pillow because this can help you to decide on the right type of material for the pillow.
 If you are someone that likes to toss and turn throughout the night, you might prefer a buckwheat organic pillow or a feather pillow whose content moves around as you do.
 The only problem with some of the buckwheat pillows is they do have a tendency to make more noise when you move, so do not invest in this type of pillow if you are a light sleeper.